If you are reading this thinking, “The title is wrong” that it should be, “You and I“, then this is precisely for you!

 This car belongs to my wife and I.”

 So, there are a couple of simple tests you can use to work out when to use “You and I” and when to use “You and me“.
-(At least, these should be simple for native English speakers; it might be harder for those for whom English is not your first language).
+(At least, these should be simple for native English speakers; it might be harder if English is not your first language).

 Q: “Who played computer games?”